-AB 288 also changed the statutory reference to the General Educational Development test (GED) and required the State Board of Education to select a high school equivalency assessment.
+NRS 385.3469 changed the reference to the General Educational Development test (GED) and required the State Board of Education to select a high school equivalency assessment.
 The following three high school equivalency exams have been approved by the State Board of Education: GED, HiSET, and TASC.